JosieHong/3dmolms-tutorial/docs/source/molnetpack.rst

 To get started quickly, you can instantiate a MolNet and load a CSV or MGF file for MS/MS prediction using ``load_data`` function:

-.. autofunction:: molnetpack.molnet.MolNet.load_data
+.. autofunction:: molnetpack.MolNet.load_data

 Then predict the MS/MS spectra using ``pred_msms`` function.
 The predicted MS/MS spectra will be saved in the specified path.
 The default format is MGF, but you can also save it as a CSV file by specifying the file name with a ``.csv`` extension.

-.. autofunction:: molnetpack.molnet.MolNet.pred_msms
+.. autofunction:: molnetpack.MolNet.pred_msms

 For example: